The Ethnic Integration Policy (EIP) was

 HDB for that

-Buyers and sellers (or their agents) will have to submit their respective portions of the resale application separately.
+Buyers and sellers (or their Salespersons) will have to submit their respective portions of the resale application separately.
 A resale application is deemed complete only when the HDB receives both portions of the resale application.
 Buyers and sellers should ensure that they meet all the prevailing eligibility conditions and resale requirements on the date the second party submits his portion of the resale application.
 More on submission of resale application.